agustin-recoba/PyDistSim/docs/reference/observers.rst

 can be used to add observer functionality to any class.
 The mixin class provides methods to add and remove observers, and to notify the observers of changes in the observable object.

-.. inheritance-diagram:: ObserverManagerMixin pydistsim.algorithm.BaseAlgorithm pydistsim.simulation.Simulation pydistsim.network.network.Network pydistsim.network.network.BidirectionalNetwork pydistsim.network.node.Node
+.. inheritance-diagram:: ObserverManagerMixin pydistsim.algorithm.BaseAlgorithm pydistsim.simulation.Simulation pydistsim.network.network.DirectedNetwork pydistsim.network.network.BidirectionalNetwork pydistsim.network.node.Node
    :top-classes: ObserverManagerMixin
    :parts: 1
    :caption: ObserverManagerMixin inheritance diagram